Lightstreamer/Lightstreamer-lib-client-haxe/README.md

 **Building the Lightstreamer Client SDK**

 The following notes assume that your system has a C++ toolchain installed, such as g++, clang++, or MSVC++.
-If not, it is recommended to install the latest Xcode from the App Store on Mac, use the system package manager to install the compilers on Linux, and use Microsoft Visual Studio on Windows.
+If not, it is recommended to install the latest Xcode from the App Store on Mac, use the system package manager to install the compilers on Linux, or use Microsoft Visual Studio on Windows.
+The installed compiler must support the C++17 standard.

 Navigate to the `tools/cpp` directory and run the following command to build the SDK: